Dev-X25874/Gati/docs/source/instructions/inst.rst

 	`define OutputBlock_ChannelItr_WIDTH 12
 	`define OutputBlock_KernelItr 91:80
 	`define OutputBlock_KernelItr_WIDTH 12
+	// Following the SA, there are tail blocks.
+Some of the tail bl
+	// ocks like maxpool modify the shape of the output, this field
+	//  accounts for that.
+In cases, when shape is not modified, th
+	// is field is equal to ImageDimAcc
 	`define OutputBlock_ImageDimOutput 107:92
 	`define OutputBlock_ImageDimOutput_WIDTH 16
+	// Output of the conv operation (HxW)
 	`define OutputBlock_ImageDimAcc 123:108
 	`define OutputBlock_ImageDimAcc_WIDTH 16
+	// For layer with fewer channels than number of columns in the
+	// systolic array, accumulation of partial sums across iteratio
+	// ns is disabled
 	`define OutputBlock_AccEn 124:124
 	`define OutputBlock_AccEn_WIDTH 1
+	// If this layer's output is supposed to be sent back to the CP
+	// U, this flag is set
 	`define OutputBlock_DispatchEn 125:125
 	`define OutputBlock_DispatchEn_WIDTH 1
+	// This is a integrity id that the FPGA should attach to the Ad
+	// dr part of the receiving DWP packet.
 	`define OutputBlock_DispatchID 157:126
 	`define OutputBlock_DispatchID_WIDTH 32
+	// If output dimensions of a conv operation can fit on the FPGA
+	//  output buffers, they should not be sent to the DRAM, all of
+	//  the conv can happen on chip saving latency.
+This flag sets
+	// that bit.
 	`define OutputBlock_OnChipAcc 158:158
 	`define OutputBlock_OnChipAcc_WIDTH 1